 4.1 Ionization Parameter and Hydrogen Density

 To investigate the Te effects of U and nH variation, we run CLOUDY models with U ranging from log(-3.5) to log(-0.5) in 0.5 dex steps, and nH ranging from 1x103 cm-3 to 4x103 cm-3 in 0.5 dex steps (Are dex steps non linear?).
 Our diagnostic diagrams show that these values, along with the previously mentioned values for the background source, cannot produce the anomalously high Te we see in our data set.
 Our highest temperature models barely reached 1.54x104 K, which is the low temperature boundary for what we consider to be “high temperature”.
 Our models match about half of our high temperature AGN on our BPT Diagram and 90% of all AGN on our density diagnostic, but our temperature diagnostic shows that we are far from the highest temperature galaxies in our data set.
+[WITH THIS SECTION AND OTHERS, I THINK YOU NEED THE PLOTS ON HERE TO REFER TO SPECIFIC TRENDS]

 4.2 Metallicity and Ionization Parameter